Q: Why do I have to turn in a Graduation Application?

 · a minimum of 15 residential credit hours

-Certificate of Completion programs have various requirements including, specific courses, credit hour totals, and clock hour totals.
+Career Technical Certificate programs have various requirements including specific courses, credit hour totals, and clock hour totals.

-All Associate degree and Certificate of Completion graduates are required to participate in graduate assessments held annually each spring.
+All Associate degree and Career Technical Certificate graduates are required to participate in graduate assessments held every spring.
 Diplomas and transcripts will not be released until required assessments are completed

 Specific degree and certificate requirements are listed in the college catalog and can also be obtained from the Registrar's Office, the Admissions Office, or an advisor.